Targeted therapies for secondary breast cancer

 These and other targeted therapy drugs are sometimes given in clinical trials.

 In some situations a specialist may apply to a health board or trust for individual funding for certain drugs.
 If you live in England some drugs may be available through the Cancer Drugs Fund.
 Your specialist can discuss this with you and tell you if they think any of these drugs are suitable for you.

 It’s the main targeted therapy used in women with HER2 positive breast cancer.
 Herceptin locks onto the HER2 protein and blocks the receptor stopping the cancer cells from dividing and growing.

-Herceptin is usually given once every three weeks as a drip (infusion).
-It can be given alone or in combination with chemotherapy or hormonal therapy.
+You will usually have Herceptin every three weeks as a drip (infusion).
+It is given in combination with chemotherapy or following chemotherapy and occasionally with hormonal therapy.
 Your cancer specialist will explain the most appropriate way for you to have it.

 The side effects are often mild but some women may have:

 In some women, Herceptin may cause damage to the heart.
 If this happens it may be stopped for a while.
 You will have tests to check your heart before and during treatment.